Chromaticaster

 Concept

-Chromaticaster presents an interactive controller of musical & optical illusion.
-The piece offers a new interpretation of light organs that explore different levels of synesthetic correspondences.
-The notes on the keyboard are associated with colours and objects that appear on the viewer.
-These three-dimensional shapes generate the illusion of proceeding from an infinitely distant sound source, they act as a visual representation of the movement of sound through space.
+Chromaticaster is an interactive controller of musical and optical illusion.
+The notes on the keyboard are associated with colours, objects and shapes that appear on the viewer.
+These three-dimensional shapes create the illusion of coming from an infinitely distant sound source; they act as a visual representation of the movement of sound through space.

-The investigation into the relation between the sound and colour spectra, characteristic of Nourathar's work, pays tribute to other light organs designed by pioneers of technological art of the early 20th century.
-These include: Mary Hallock Greenewalt's Sarabet, where the correspondence between colour and sound depended on the performer, Thomas Wilfred's Lumia, which silent light compositions in motion, or Xul Solar's modified keyboards.
+The investigation into the relation between the sound and colour spectra, characteristic of Nourathar's work, pays tribute to other light organs designed by the pioneers of technological art of the early 20th century.
+These include: Sarabet by Mary Hallock Greenewalt, where the correspondence between colour and sound depended on the performer; Thomas Wilfred's Lumia, which featured moving light compositions without sound; or the modified keyboards from Xul Solar.